abagames/crisp-game-lib/README.md

 - By drawing with `color("transparent")`, you can get the result of collision detection without drawing any shape on the screen.
 - The collision detection is based on the drawing history of the shape.
 Therefore, even if a drawn shape is overwritten with a background-colored shape, the collision detection in that area will not disappear.
 - To improve the performance of the game, do the following (mainly for mobile devices):
-  - Do not specify a theme that uses pixi.js (`pixel`, `shape`, `shapeDark`, `crt`) in options.
+  - Use `simple` or `dark` theme.
+Do not specify a theme that uses pixi.js (`pixel`, `shape`, `shapeDark`, `crt`) in options.
 WebGL post-effects may worsen performance.
-  - Don't use bar, line, and arc functions too much.
-These functions draw a lot of rectangles, making the collision detection process heavy.
+  - Minimize drawing bars, lines, or arcs.
+They are drawn as a combination of many rectangles and highly detrimental to the collision detection process.